Larissa1990/reconfigurable-and-extendable-CNC-interpreter/readme.txt

 whose expressions and meanings are similar or the same among different G code programming languages, such as "G0\G00" often means rapid traverse.
 In contrast, specific commands refer to commands that are different among different G code programming languages.

+Therefore, we label interpreters as basic interpreters and specific interpreters.